Fitch says PG&E's bankruptcy will not hurt California's credit rating

 Earlier this week, the biggest U.S. power utility by customers said it was preparing for Chapter 11 bankruptcy protection as soon as this month amid pressure from potentially crushing liabilities linked to California’s catastrophic wildfires in 2017 and 2018.

+“We expect this (bankruptcy) process will assure access to the financial resources necessary to support the safe and reliable gas and electric services our customers need,” the company said in an emailed statement on Thursday.

-The asset manager said the utility should consider asset sales or alternative financing, if needed.
+BlueMountain said the utility should consider asset sales or alternative financing, if needed.

-BlueMountain Capital Management held a 0.8 percent stake in PG&E, as of Sept.
-30, 2018, according to Eikon data from Refinitiv.
+The asset manager held a 0.8 percent stake in PG&E, as of Sept.
+30, according to Eikon data from Refinitiv.

-Shares of the utility, which have slumped more than 52 percent this week, were up nearly 7 percent at $7.51 in early trading.
+PG&E’s shares, which have slumped more than 52 percent this week, closed down about 10 percent at $6.36 on Thursday.

 Reporting by Debroop Roy in Bengaluru; Editing by Shinjini Ganguli and Arun Koyyur